SlugSecurity/site/sponsors.md

 ---

 ### Why Sponsor?
-UC Santa Cruz is home to a vibrant community of students with a passion for cybersecurity.
-Slug Security offers students the chance to learn about the latest developments in the field, as well as gain hands-on experience through real-world projects and competitions.
+The cybersecurity field is in need of more skilled professionals to tackle the ever-growing challenges faced by businesses, governments, and individuals alike.
+UC Santa Cruz has a dedicated group of students eager to develop their skills and contribute to the industry.
+By sponsoring Slug Security, you can help empower these students to learn and grow, ultimately strengthening the field of cybersecurity.

-By supporting us, sponsors have the opportunity to invest in the future of cybersecurity and make a positive impact on the students who will shape the industry.
+As a sponsor, you'll have the opportunity to invest in the future of cybersecurity and make a positive impact on the students who will shape the industry.

+*Slug Security is a 501(c)(3) nonprofit organization.*

 ### Use of Resources
-The funds provided by our sponsors will be used to support a variety of activities, including:
+The support we receive from our sponsors, such as equipment, subscriptions, or funding, will be used to support a variety of activities, including:

 - Hosting guest speakers from industry and academia
+- Participating in cybersecurity competitions and hackathons
 - Organizing workshops and training sessions
-- Participating in cybersecurity competitions and hackathons
-- Covering travel and lodging for club members attending conferences and events
+- Providing training materials and tools through subscription-based resources
 - Purchasing equipment and materials for projects and activities

 ### What Do You Get?
-By supporting Slug Security, sponsors will gain several benefits, including:
+By supporting Slug Security, sponsors will gain several benefits depending on the level of support, including:

 - Access to a talented and motivated group of students
 - Visibility and recognition through club events and activities, such as: